A PPC marketing plan is a strategic outline for running pay-per-click ads. Find out how to create a plan that sets you up for success.

 “Some campaigns, even with extensive research, can have surprising results that require further analysis or even outright pivoting to another strategy,” says Ian.

-Keeping goals and strategies fluid is vital, especially as Google Ads limits search query and other data.
+Keeping goals and strategies fluid is vital, especially as Google Ads limits search queries and other data.

 Paid search campaigns deliver so much data that you might feel confident shifting some of your goals and making them even more ambitious (or realistic).